 - Add in the egg, salt and herbs.
 Stir well to form a “dough”.
 Sometimes you may need to put the mixture back into the microwave if it’s hard to stir, but if you do only do it for 10 or so seconds to avoid cooking the egg.

-- Place the dough on a Sil pat for piece of parchment paper.
+- Place the dough on a Sil pat or a piece of parchment paper.
 Put another piece of greased parchment paper on top.
 Roll into a circle or rectangle.
 Remove top layer of parchment.